nickkozh/nickkozh/README.md

 # Nicholas Kozhemiakin

-**ECE @ Northeastern University** · Seeking internships in Hardware Engineering, ML for Hardware, and Computer Architecture
+**EECE @ Northeastern University** · Seeking internships in Hardware Engineering, ML for Hardware, and Computer Architecture

 ---

 ### About

-I build end-to-end systems that cross hardware and software — from custom EEG acquisition boards to real-time ML inference pipelines.
+I build end-to-end systems that cross hardware and software.
+My work ranges from custom EEG acquisition boards to real-time ML inference pipelines.
 Most of my work lives at the intersection of embedded systems, signal processing, and applied machine learning.

-Currently the founder and lead engineer at **[Mindset Technologies](https://github.com/Mindset-Technologies)**, building a BCI platform that turns raw EEG into structured, usable output for spatial computing applications.
+Currently the founder and lead engineer at **[Mindset Technologies]**, building a BCI platform that turns raw EEG into structured, usable output for spatial computing applications.

 ---